-&lt;sup>(4) The City has authorized issuance of up to \$150 million of Airport System Inferior Lien Commercial Paper Notes, Series C, none of which are outstanding.
+(3) The City has authorized issuance of up to \$150 million of Airport System Inferior Lien Commercial Paper Notes, Series C, none of which are outstanding but which may be issued from time to time.

-&lt;sup>(5) Under a sublease to the City of the APM financed with the Series 1997A Special Facilities Bonds, the City has agreed to make sublease payments that include amounts equal to the debt service on such bonds.
+(4) Under a sublease to the City of the APM financed with the Series 1997A Special Facilities Bonds, the City has agreed to make sublease payments that include amounts equal to the debt service on such bonds.
 Such payments are payable from Houston Airport System Net Revenues on the same priority as Inferior Lien Obligations.
 Accordingly, for purposes of this schedule, the Series 1997A Special Facilities Bonds are listed as Inferior Lien Obligations rather than as Special Facilities Bonds, even though they currently remain outstanding as Special Facilities Bonds.

-(6) Represents the dollar amount of special facility revenue bonds that the City issued on behalf of a third party and the repayment of which is solely the obligation of the third party.
+(5) Represents the dollar amount of special facility revenue bonds that the City issued on behalf of a third party and the repayment of which is solely the obligation of the third party.
 THESE BONDS ARE NOT THE OBLIGATION OF THE HOUSTON AIRPORT SYSTEM.
-Approximately \$131 million represent bonds issued to support the consolidated rental car facility and the remaining bonds were issued to support various Continental airport improvement projects.
+Approximately \$115 million represent bonds issued to support the consolidated rental car facility and the remaining bonds were issued to support various Continental airport improvement projects which are now assumed by United.
 The amount of this conduit debt obligation has been reduced by \$37.43 million to take into account the sublease which effectively transferred the debt obligation referenced in footnote 5 to the Houston Airport System.

-&lt;sup>(7) Represents the Houston Airport System's allocation of the City's pension obligation bonds.
+(6) Represents the Houston Airport System's allocation of the City's pension obligation bonds.